General Terms & Conditions (GTC)

 17. Patents, Trademarks, etc.

-(1) MBO is not responsible to the Customer for alleged infringements of patent, utility model, utility model, trademark, copyright or other industrial or intellectual property rights in connection with the goods or services, unless we are guilty of intent, gross negligence or breach of main contractual obligations, except that in such a case MBO will use its best efforts to obtain permission to use the goods of the rights holder or allow the Customer to withdraw from the contract.
-None of the provisions contained herein shall be deemed to be a transfer of any patent, use, trademark, utility or copyright rights in the goods; all such rights should be expressly reserved to their true and lawful owner.
+(1) MBO is not responsable to the Customer for any alleged infringement of any patent, use, utility model, trademark, copyright or other industrial or intellectual property right in connection with the goods or services unless MBO is guilty of wilful misconduct, gross negligence or breach of a fundamental contractual obligation.I In such event MBO shall use its best efforts to obtain permission to use the rights holder‘s goods or allow Customer to withdraw from the contract.
+Nothing herein contained shall be deemed to confer any patent, use, trademark, utility or copyright rights in the goods; all such rights should be expressly reserved to their true and rightful owner.

-(2) Insofar as MBO holds intellectual property rights, including patents, utility models, trademarks, copyrights, design patents, know-how, business secrets or other industrial property or prohibition rights to the contractual services (goods or services), acquires them in the course of the execution of the contract or licenses them in from third parties for the performance of the contractual services, these industrial property rights remain with MBO or the third party and only the contractual rights of use are granted to the Customer.
+(2) Insofar as MBO holds intellectual property rights, including patents, utility models, trademarks, copyrights, design patents, know-how, trade secrets or other protective or prohibitive rights to the contractual services (goods or services), acquires them in the course of the performance of the contract or licenses them from third parties for the performance of the contractual services, these intellectual property rights shall remain with MBO or the third party and only the contractual rights of use shall be granted to the Customer.

-(3) MBO is not liable for the protectability or the existence of the industrial property rights of the contractual services.
+(5) MBO shall not be liable for the protectability or the existence of the property rights to the contractual services.

-(4) MBO assures that it is not aware of any third-party industrial property rights in the services covered by the contract.
-Any liability that the contractual services are free from the property rights of third parties is excluded.
+(6) MBO assures that it is not aware of any third-party property rights to the contractual services.
+Liability that the contractual services are free of third-party property rights is excluded.

 18. Compliance

 The Customer is obliged to take necessary and appropriate measures to prevent corruption.
-In particular, the Customer undertakes not to offer, promise or grant, or offer, promise or allow to be granted, any benefits or other advantages (e.g. money, gifts of monetary value and invitations which do not have a predominantly operational character, such as sports events, concerts, cultural events) to employees and members of the executive bodies of MBO.
+In particular, the Customer undertakes not to offer, promise or grant, or allow to be offered, promised or granted, any benefits or other advantages (e.g. money, gifts of monetary value and invitations that are not predominantly of a business nature, such as sporting events, concerts, cultural events) to employees and/or members of executive bodies of MBO by employees, members of executive bodies or third parties.

 19. Re- / Export

-The Customer may not export, re-export, tranship or make available to third parties outside the Customer's country any products, including software, parts, technical information / data and documents related to the Agreement, either directly or indirectly in violation of applicable export control laws, rules and regulations promulgated and administered by the competent government.
+The Customer shall not export, re-export, transship or make available to third parties outside the Customer’s country, directly or indirectly, products including software, parts, technical information / data and documents related to the contract in violation of applicable export control laws, rules and regulations promulgated and administered by the relevant government.

-If the Customer withdraws from the order or if MBO agrees to the request for cancellation of a contract already concluded without any legal or contractual obligation to do so, MBO can demand 10% of the purchase price plus any applicable value added tax for the costs incurred in processing the order.
-The Customer reserves the right to provide evidence of a lower damage.
+(5) If the Customer withdraws from the order in the case of § 433 BGB or if MBO agrees to the request for cancellation of a contract already concluded or if the Customer cancels an order placed in accordance with § 631 BGB without there being a legal or contractual obligation to do so, MBO may claim 10% of the order value plus any VAT incurred for the costs incurred in processing the order.
+The Customer reserves the right to provide evidence of lesser damages.
 This does not grant the Customer the right to cancel the contract.
-In particular, products that are manufactured exclusively and specifically for the Customer and cannot be sold elsewhere cannot be cancelled after production has begun.
+In particular, goods that are manufactured exclusively and specifically for the Customer and cannot be sold elsewhere cannot be cancelled once their production has begun.

 21. Data Protection, Confidentiality